AngeloAntona/MiniLabSynth/README.md

 ![Legend](ReadmeResources/Legend.png)

+#### **Main Display**
-* **Main Display** &rarr; Allows you to select the active instruments.
+Allows you to select the active instruments.
 For each instrument, you can modify the following options:
 - the oscillator to be emitted by the instrument;
 - whether the instrument should play in mono or be polyphonic;
 - which MIDI commands the particular instrument should respond to (e.g., sustain, pitchWheel);
 - the octave at which the instrument should sound.
 By right-clicking on this section, it is possible to link the pressing of each of the first two knobs on the left to the setting of a preset of your choice.
 This way, it will be more convenient to change configurations while playing.
+#### **Keyboard Split**
-* **Keyboard Split** &rarr; Allows you to split the keyboard in half, setting one instrument to the left and one to the right.
+Allows you to split the keyboard in half, setting one instrument to the left and one to the right.
 It's possible to select whether the arpeggiator should also be split directly from the Main Display.

+#### **Knobs Section**
-* **Knobs Section** &rarr; The knobs make it easy to modify the parameters of the sounds emitted by the synth.
+The knobs make it easy to modify the parameters of the sounds emitted by the synth.
 Starting from the left and going through each column, the functions of the knobs are as follows:
 * *General gains*:
     - *Instruments gain*: allows you to manage the overall volume of the instrumental part.
     - *Drum gain*: allows you to manage the volume of the drum.
 * *LPF*: allows you to choose the cutoff frequency of the LPF.
 * *HPF*: allows you to choose the cutoff frequency of the HPF.
 * *Instrument delay time*: allows you to lengthen or shorten the time interval between one delay iteration and the next.
 * *Instrument delay volume*: allows you to vary the volume of delay iterations.
 This way, you can create a delay or a reverb.
 * *Two free knobs*: are left free for possible project updates.
 * *Single instrument volume*: allows you to modify the volume of the individual instrument, in order to equalize the overall sound better.
 * *Arp Knobs*:
     - *Arp volume*: allows you to set the volume of the arpeggiator.
     - *Arp time*: allows you to set the speed at which the arpeggio is executed.

     Each knob can be automated by mapping it to the control pedal.
 By right-clicking on any of the knobs, you can choose from the following options:
     - *No mapping*: the knob will not respond to the control pedal's movement.
     - *Direct mapping*: when the control pedal's value increases, the knob will increment the controlled parameter.
     - *Inverse mapping*: when the control pedal's value increases, the knob will decrease the controlled parameter.
+#### **Login**
-* **Login** &rarr; allows you to access the login menu.
+Allows you to access the login menu.

+#### **DB interaction**
-* **DB interaction** &rarr; is the section in which the user can:
+It is the section in which the user can:
 - left click on ↓ &rarr; use one of the previously saved plugins.
 - right click on X &rarr; delete one of the previously saved plugins.
 - left click on ↑ &rarr; save a new plugin.

 ## Hardware configuration